 Listen, Analyze, Understand

-The analysts at White Box Technologies start the data conversion process by diving into the source database.
+The analysts at White Box Technologies start the database conversion process by diving into the source database.
 When the end-users are an active part of the conversion process (roughly half to two-thirds of our conversion projects), we schedule a call with them to request screenshots of their current program and talk through their normal use process.
-Getting an initial understanding of how users have been utilizing the data helps us ensure that the data conversion process creates the best possible results.
+Getting an initial understanding of how users have been utilizing the data helps us ensure that the database conversion process creates the best possible results.
 The screenshots help our analysis team piece together the source database while our DataSearch tool tracks down difficult-to-find information.

 For conversion projects where the end-users are not an active part of the project, we have several Q&A sessions with the partner and subject-matter experts (SMEs) with whom we will be working for the duration of the project.
 These conversion projects usually require more work from our analysis team—similar to an archeologist analyzing fossils and buildings versus an anthropologist who can interview the people they are studying.